sjdelfab/angularjs-play/README.md

 # angularjs-play

 ## Introduction
-The purpose of this project was to create an application using using AngularJS, RequireJS and the PlayFramework that I can use as a baseline project for any future web applications that I write.
-There are templates from Typesafe and others [1,2] which I have used as a starting point.
-However, I wanted to create a project which solved/implemented all the things which I need when developing an application i.e.
+Demo project using AngularJS, RequireJS and the PlayFramework.
+Uses/solves the following:

 * Dependency injection (using Guice)
 * Unit testing of AngularJS controllers/services/directives